yangdanny97/fire-emblem-chess/README.md

 ### Why didn't I use one of the many existing chess libraries?

 I wasn't sure how to extract the necessary data to display which squares are covered by an enemy piece and keep it updated as the cursor moves, so I figured it wouldn't be too hard to just write a chess library myself.
 Back when I TA'ed a functional programming class in college, a few students submitted terminal-based chess games as their final projects, so I thought it could be fun to build one myself.
-That said, this project isn't written completely in a functional style, although it might be fun to migrate everything to Reason one day.

-Update 7/2021: I've migrated more than half the codebase to Rescript, trying to keep things as pure/functional as I can.
-All the chess logic has been ported to Rescript, what remains is the control system & rendering.

 ### Why did I use D3 to render things instead of ___?